openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 ## Discovery

-A discovery service for Z-Way servers in local network starts immediately after the installation of the binding.
+A discovery service for Z-Way servers scans local network and must always be started manually.
 Z-Way doesn't support any discovery protocol like UPnP for this purpose.
 That's why first all IP addresses in local network are checked on port 8083.
 If the server answers, a ZAutomation request (*/ZAutomation/api/v1/status*) is performed to ensure, the found server runs Z-Way.

 Another discovery service provides available devices (a configured bridge is necessary).
-Both discovery services are performed at a specified interval, but can also be started manually.
+The device discovery service is performed at a specified interval, but can also be started manually.

 Note: In the Z-Way server device can be disabled or made invisible.
 Only for active and visible Z-Way devices channels will created.